Buick GL8: Hybrid Prototype

 In 2001, the Buick GL8 XEA1 or Phoenix was developed as a collaboration between General Motors and Shanghai Automotive Industry Corporation (SAIC).
 The Buick GL8 XAE1 is a hybrid vehicle that uses a 35 kW fuel cell and compressed hydrogen gas to deliver its power.
 The General Motors Phoenix was officially unveiled at the Pan Asia Automotive Technology Center in China in 2001.

-Second generation (2010)
+GL8 / GL8 Legacy

 Introduced in 2010 for the 2011 model year, the GL8 II has an all-new appearance inspired by the Buick Business concept car that was shown in 2009, with a drastic dip in the beltline.
 The wheelbase is the same as for the GL8 First Land, 3099 mm.
 Developed by the Pan-Asia Technical Automotive Center (PATAC), another joint venture of SAIC Motors with General Motors, the vehicle is based on a vehicle architecture of over a decade old.

-Engines include a 2.4-liter DVVT Ecotec four-cylinder and a 3.0-liter V6, with an available six-speed automatic gearbox for the V6.
-To differentiate the new GL8 from its predecessor which remains on sale as a "Business Edition", the new one is sold as the "Luxury Business Edition".
+Initial engine options include a 2.4-liter DVVT Ecotec four-cylinder and a 3.0-liter DOHC SIDI V6, with a six-speed automatic gearbox available for the V6.
+To differentiate the new GL8 from its predecessor, which remains on sale as the "Business Edition", the second generation was sold as the "Luxury Business Edition" (GL8豪华商务车 (GL8 háohuá shāngwù chē)).

-After the third generation GL8 went on sale, to differentiate the new GL8 (third generation GL8) from its predecessor which remains on sale as a "Business Edition", the new one is sold as the "Luxury Business Edition".
-And it has a new engine called LCV, a 2.5-liter DVVT Ecotec.
-But the old 3.0-liter V6 was canceled.